Wyoming Technology Transfer Center

 Road Barrier Condition Assessment in Wind River Indian Reservation, Wyoming

 The WYT2/LTAP Center, WYDOT, and FHWA have been working with counties around the state to improve the safety of rural roads.
 The State-Wide Sign Program seeks to improve safety by providing advance warning signs for high-risk rural roads where signs have not previously existed or where enhancement would be beneficial for eligible roads.
-The request will be accepted up until August of each year.
-To submit a request see the Road Sign Program Request Form below.
+This program is not available every year.
+Additional infomation will be available in the future

 View the 2023 Wyoming Strategic Highway Saftey Plan by clicking the link below.